ObjectModules/deploy/Mapping.md

 Getting the data of the food is one process.
 Getting the data of you is also another process.
 Both are different.

-Let's define how we are going to get the data in related with the food in the same way as we make a mapping of the process from the *the hungry*.
+Let's define how we are going to get the data in related with the food in the same way as we make a mapping of the process from the *the hungry* as we have explained above.

 Let's put again the mapping here:
 ```
 * Hungry will became an entry point
 * Food is what we need